tofflemire/tofflemire.github.io/pages/alma.md

 ## An ALMA Survey of Young Binaries with Known Orbital Parameters

 I am leading an ALMA survey to probe the dynamical interaction between the binary orbit and the individual protoplanetary disks.
 The targeted systems have been monitored for decades with high-angular resolution imaging (Keck AO, HST) resulting in well-characterized orbital solutions.
 That is what makes this program unique.
-There have been many studies of planets and disks in binary systems but rarely do they information on what the stars are doing in these systems.
+There have been many studies of planets and disks in binary systems but rarely do they have information on what the stars are doing in these systems.
 With these data I am determining individual disk orientations, dynamical truncation radii, and masses, while placing all of these measurements in the context of the binaries that are sculpting the planet-forming environment.

 I am also working to compare the orbital parameters of these systems to a control sample of young, disk-free binaries to determine which orbital parameters are predictive of disk retention and therefore, planet formation.